TCT2001/mobile_frontend/README.md

 * Thanh V.Nguyen

 ## Usage
 We are still working on deployment.
-The app will avaiable someday soon, thanks for your patient.
+The app will avaiable someday soon, thanks for your patience.

 ## References
 * Books: